ioBroker/testing/README.md

 	allowedExitCodes: [11],

-	// Define your own tests inside defineAdditionalTests
+	// Define your own tests inside defineAdditionalTests defineAdditionalTests({ suite }) {
+		// All tests (it, describe) must be grouped in one or more suites.
+Each suite sets up a fresh environment for the adapter tests.
+		// At the beginning of each suite, the databases will be reset and the adapter will be started.
+		// The adapter will run until the end of each suite.

-	// Since the tests are heavily instrumented, you need to create and use a so called "harness" to control the tests. defineAdditionalTests(getHarness) {
+		// Since the tests are heavily instrumented, each suite gives access to a so called "harness" to control the tests. suite("Test sendTo()", (harness) => {
-		describe("Test sendTo()", () => {
 			it("Should work", () => {
 				return new Promise(async (resolve) => {
-					// Create a fresh harness instance each test! const harness = getHarness();
 					// Start the adapter and wait until it has started await harness.startAdapterAndWait();